jet/equinox/README.md

 Elements
 --------
-Elements are delivered as multitargeted Nuget packages targeting `net461` (F# 3.1+) and `netstandard2.0` (F# 4.5+) profiles; each of the constituent elements is designed to be easily swappable as dictated by the task at hand.
+Elements are delivered as multi-targeted Nuget packages targeting `net461` (F# 3.1+) and `netstandard2.0` (F# 4.5+) profiles; each of the constituent elements is designed to be easily swappable as dictated by the task at hand.
 Each of the components can be inlined or customized easily:-

 - `Equinox.Handler` (Nuget: `Equinox`, depends on `Serilog` (but no specific Serilog sinks, i.e. you can forward to `NLog` etc)): Store-agnostic Decision flow runner that manages the optimistic concurrency protocol
 - `Equinox.Codec` (Nuget: `Equinox.Codec`, depends on `TypeShape`, (optionally) `Newtonsoft.Json >= 11.0.2` but can support any serializer): [a scheme for the serializing Events modelled as an F# Discriminated Union with the following capabilities](https://eiriktsarpalis.wordpress.com/2018/10/30/a-contract-pattern-for-schemaless-datastores/):